The Collision tech conference has been delayed until next year over coronavirus concerns, becoming the latest major event to be canceled as the virus continues to spread

 · The...

-Singapore has postponed its major shipping week gathering next month because of the coronavirus outbreak, the latest international event to be derailed.
-Reuters India Also reported by •Just Jared •Motley Fool •bizjournals

-Facebook Inc. has canceled F8, its large annual developer conference at the San Jose McEnery Convention Center, because of concerns about COVID-19, the novel... bizjournals Also reported by •Motley Fool •CP24 •Business Insider
+Facebook Inc. has canceled F8, its large annual developer conference at the San Jose McEnery Convention Center, because of concerns about COVID-19, the novel... bizjournals Also reported by •Motley Fool •CP24 •Mediaite

 Tweets about this